supertestnet/blind-sig-js/README.md

 # How to try it
 Just click here: https://supertestnet.github.io/blind-sig-js/

-# What it is
+# What is this?
-This page contains working code for interacting with a cashu server in the browser and doing the following transactions:
+This repo contains working code (in index.html) for interacting with a cashu server in the browser and doing the following transactions:
 - A pair of regular transactions that create some ecash and redeem it
 - A pair of p2pk transactions that lock some ecash to a pubkey and then sign to redeem it
 - A pair of p2pk sighash_all transactions that do the same thing except they also require whoever redeems it to sign the outputs of the transaction